trfunk/foundry-deduplicator-webp/README.md

 # foundry-deduplicator-webp (DATA LOSS/CORRUPTION VERY POSSIBLE, HAVE BACKUPS, HANDLE WITH CARE)

 Collection of horrible python scripts I hacked together to deduplicate files in a foundry world, delete the duplicates and rewrite the foundry databases so the world doesn't break.
-Optional script to rewrite all the internal .png links to .webp.
-Tested with exactly one world (lmao) on Foundry 0.6.6.
-Uses pathlib so needs modern python (I think atleast 3.4, but 3.8 is probably safer).
-Unsure how/if it deals with symlinks.
-Only tested on Win 10.
+Optional script to rewrite all the internal `.jpeg`, `.jpg` and `.png` files to `.webp`.
+Unsure how/if it deals with symlinks and/or Unicode characters. **Use at your own risk.**

+**Tested on/with:**
+- Exactly one world (lmao)
+- Foundry 0.6.6.
+- Python 3.8
+- Win 10 x64

 ## Usage (Not up to date)
+0. **Make a backup!!**

-### Deduplication
+### Deduplication (Will delete duplicates)
 1. Place all the scripts one folder above the world you want to torment.
 2. Run `duplicates.py` with the worlds root folder as argument.
 This will create a textfile called `dedup.txt` with original filename and duplicates listed as absolute paths:
 ```